UCD-CCI/Underserved/README.md

 - Start containers
 - Configure service integration

-This may take 25–50 minutes and runs unattended.
+This may take approx. 25–35 minutes and runs unattended.

 ---